PatP15/aquaticus-docker/README.md

 # Start the exited container
 docker start team1

-# Attach to the running container
+# Attach to the running container and run in the interactive mode
-docker attach team1
+sudo docker exec -it wp /bin/bash

 ```